Khvoresh Bar

-Khvoresh Bar (خورش بر; also known as Khūresh and Kūresh Bar) is a village in Bayg Rural District, Bayg District, Torbat-e Heydarieh County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 350, in 93 families.
+Khvoresh Bar (خورش بر) (Note: Also known as Khūresh and Kūresh Bar) is a village in Bayg Rural District of Bayg District in Torbat-e Heydarieh County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 350 in 93 households.
+The following census in 2011 counted 281 people in 96 households.
+The 2016 census measured the population of the village as 316 people in 113 households.